The Establishment of WDGF

 The First World Deaf Golf Championship

-Since the establishment in 1994, the WDGC had grown into three championships from a singular championship.
+Since the establishment in 1994, the WDGC grew into three championships from a singular championship.
 At the Sun City Golf Resort in South Africa in October 2000, three women participated in the demonstration event.
 Susan Zupnik of USA, Marilyn Beernink of Canada, and Annette Verskin of South Africa were the first lady participants.
 Eventually, the Ladies’ championship was added at the 2002 WDGC in Ireland.
 The first Ladies champion was Patty Sue Polysa of USA.
-At the same event, the Senior Men’s (Veterans) was demonstrated and 8 Senior golfers participated.
+At the same event, the Senior Men’s (Veterans) was demonstrated whereas 8 Senior golfers participated.
 At the 2004 WDGC, the 3rd championship was added and the first Senior Men’s champion was of Jun Oishi of Japan.

 The WDGF logo was created by the first board.

 The logo resembles a golf club with a cross-tie – the purpose of the organization is to bring all the nations together for sportsmanship and friendship in Deaf Golf.
 The club face symbolizes global collaboration and competition by member nations on the golf course (represented by bunkers).
 The upper part is the grip of the golf club.